-The registration deadline (mentors) or application deadline (mentees) is October 15, 2021.
+The registration deadline (mentors) and application deadline (mentees) was October 15, 2021.
 Since the supporting program includes three joint events for the participants, CheMento is designed with a common start for all participants.
 Continuous entry into the program is therefore not possible.

-Applications for mentees are possible from September 1, 2021.
+Applications for mentees will be possible again from autumn 2023.
 Mentors can register all year round.

 Your data will be treated confidentially and only for the implementation of the mentoring program.
 Apart from the GDCh career service, no other GDCh employees have access to the data.